 BELLA

-We’re a business, Joe.
-The theater is a business.
-We’re a part of a great big system… you know what I’m saying.
+We’re also a business, Joe.
+The theater is a business… part of a great big system… y

 (to GEORGE)